paulvxx/PolyNeuralNet/README.md

 | 4      | 1.00 |
 | 4      | 1.25 |

-We include a 10th run with using (fixed) ReLU.
+We include a 10th and 11th run using ReLU with and without gradient clipping.

 ## Optimization